 Let’s look at the listing side first:

-On all listings that have been assigned a price package with vouchers, you will find an Edit Listing link in the sidebar (as shown in the image).
+On all listings that have been assigned a price package with vouchers, you will find a Create/Edit Vouchers link in the sidebar (as shown in the image).
 This link appears for both site administrators and the listing owner.
 Once clicked, this will take you to the Create Vouchers page if the listing has no vouchers or an Edit Vouchers page if the listing does have vouchers.
 If you are a site administrator, or a listing owner with multiple listings, a list of choices will be presented.

-From the WordPress dashboard, choose the Vouchers menu on the left and then the Create option.
+If you or your listing owner has access to the WordPress dashboard, choose the Vouchers->Create menu on the left.
 As above, if you are a site administrator, or a listing owner with multiple listings, a list of choices will be presented.

-After this point, both processes are the same.
+After this point, both processes are nearly the same.

 The next text area allows you to enter some descriptive text that is shown when vouchers are presented as a list by category or city and in the email sent with the download link when email registration is required.

 Next you can set the text font and text color for this voucher.
 Changes made here reflect in the preview at the top.

 Available templates are shown next.
 Clicking on one will select it and update the preview above.
 Additional vouchers can be added by the site owner from the Vouchers menu on the left side.

 The next group of settings determine the behavior and availability of the voucher.

 Require email address: Sends an email to the user with a download link.
 This helps you to build a list of interested users and also restrict the access to each voucher to one per email address.